unframework/projector/README.md

 document.body.appendChild(h('div', { style: messageCSS }, 'Hello, world!'));
 ```

 Very classy.
-Note that we didn't have to create any `.css` files yet.
-We are using CSS styling declarations, but we are simply defining them in the code for now.
+Ahem.
+Note that we didn't have to create any `.css` files yet, and didn't use actual CSS classes.
+We are using CSS styling declarations, but we are simply defining them in the code and applying to the message DOM element directly for now.

 We like refactoring, so we will clean this up a bit: